Bendheim is founded in Greenwich Village, New York City by Sem and Margaret Bendheim, as importer & distributor of premium art glass.

 Bendheim welcomes Ben Jayson, the first 4th generation family member to join the company & carry on the family’s glass tradition, establishing Bendheim among less than 3% of family businesses to span into their 4th generation.

-Bendheim’s channel glass wall systems are selected among hundreds of entries submitted by over 100 countries to become “Architizer’s A+ Jury Award Winner” in the building products category.
+Bendheim’s channel glass is selected among hundreds of entries submitted by over 100 countries to become “Architizer’s A+ Jury Award Winner” in the building products category.

 Bendheim’s Oberon™ double-sided, pattern-etched glass wins “Architectural Record” magazine’s “Record Products Competition” in the finishes & surfacing category, as well as “Architectural Products’ Product Innovation Award” (PIA) in the hospitality category.